 4. Stress Develops Anxiety, Burnout, and Depression

 The effects of stress are not limited to physical stress.
 It can also lead to anxiety, burnout, and depression.
 These are issues that require the attention of a medical professional, and if left unattended, they can worsen, leading to other serious conditions.
+Learn more about how to avoid burnout and stress at work.

 The Bottom Line: Speak to A Workers Comp Lawyer to Ensure You're Getting the Right Support